 Realism: Invictus is the Beyond the Sword version of the Civilization 4 mod that was formerly known “Total Realism” when it was being developed for Warlords expansion pack of Civilization 4.
 Our mod has been with Civ since the earliest days; it was, back when it was called just “Realism”, among the first comprehensive modpacks seeking to rebalance the game.
-For many years now, the mod continues its life and its evolution.
+For over a decade now, the mod continues its life and its evolution.
 For detailed statistics on what the mod adds, please check the features section.

 Realism Invictus 3.01 patch for Civilization 4 Beyond the Sword.
 Requires 3.0 version installed.